-Section A of this report contains information on the Group's structure, operations and financial performance during 2022.
+Section A of this report contains information on the Group's structure, operations and financial performance during 2023.

 Operating Profit is considered by management to provide a better view of the Group's underlying quality of earnings compared to the International Financial Reporting Standards ("IFRS") profit before tax ("PBT").
 The items excluded from Operating Profit, but included in IFRS PBT, are generally related to M&A activity and considered to be more strategic in nature than representing the underlying operating performance of the Group.
-Operating Profit for 2022 was £224m (2021: £132m).
-IFRS PBT for 2022 was £19m (2021: £388m).
+Operating Profit for 2023 was £212m (2022: £184m).
+IFRS PBT for 2023 was £61m (2022: £(7)m).
+A reconciliation from IFRS PBT to Operating Profit is provided in the UGP 2023 Annual Report.